 On average, users of out-of-date hardware take 4 minutes per day longer to perform functions than users of current machines.
 Multiply that by a whole year, and you’ve got over 2 entire days per employee of lost production!

 Keeping your hardware current and on a refresh schedule are always best practices to ensure you won’t lose productivity due to incompatibility.
 Because Microsoft has been warning users and software developers of the impending Windows 7 and Server 2008 end of life for some time now, many line-of-business and other applications will no longer be compatible with the systems.

 Replacing end-of-life products allows you to revisit your IT solutions, as many businesses are opting to migrate to the cloud during this transition.
 It’s no longer necessary to have in-house infrastructure to host your hardware and applications.
 Microsoft is fully invested in its cloud strategy, and hardware is the most expensive it’s ever been to license via Microsoft.

 As you are updating your IT systems to comply with Microsoft EOL.
 It is more secure and often less costly than traditional computing methods.

 By now, we hope you’re ready to upgrade the systems that are losing support, and you are taking a closer look at how you can keep your IT systems functioning at top performance going forward.

 Upgrading Microsoft EOL Products

-It’s imperative to schedule your upgrade of Windows 7 and/or Server 2008 now as we are currently booking upgrades 4–6 weeks out.
-On top of that, Intel is experiencing a shortage of CPUs, which is contributing to delays in IT system upgrades.
+It’s imperative to schedule your upgrade of Windows 7 and Server 2008 now as we currently book upgrades 4–6 weeks out.
+On top of that, Intel is experiencing a shortage of CPUs, contributing to delays in IT system upgrades.